 We currently have 56 Article 4 Directions covering 334 residential properties.

-We have added all of our Article 4 Directions to our Online Register.
+All of our Article 4 Directions are available to view below.

 If you live in a building or an affected area and wish to alter or change the use of your property you may need planning permission.
 The restrictions will differ from area to area, but may include restrictions on: